-How to Do a Leg Sweep
+How to Do a Leg Sweep (with Video)

-How to Do a Leg Sweep.
-In a self-defense situation, a leg sweep is usually a fight-ending move.
+In a self-defense situation, a leg sweep is usually a fight-ending takedown in many mixed martial arts, or MMA, disciplines like aikido, muay thai, kung fu, judo or Brazilian jiu-jitsu.
 The opponent is thrown off balance and can do nothing until he or she regains it, giving you an opportunity to deliver a devastating blow.
 Point sparrers love the leg sweep because it results in an easy opportunity to score a point.
+Here’s a tutorial on how to do multiple leg sweeps like a true black belt.

 Place your front foot next to and inside your opponent's front foot.
 Your big toe should be almost touching your opponent's heel.
 Don't leave too much space between your foot and your opponent's or he or she will see the sweep coming.

-Sweep your foot toward your other knee in an arc, contacting your opponent's foot beneath the ankle bone while your foot is still on the floor.
+Lunge your foot toward your other knee in an arc, contacting your opponent's foot beneath the ankle bone while your foot is still on the floor.
 Use your foot to lift your opponent's foot from the floor.

-Back Leg Sweep
+How to do a Back Leg Sweep Kick?

 Penetrate your opponent's defenses.
 This is most easily done using a grabbing technique that immobilizes your opponent long enough for you to move forward until your hips are in contact.